Tinka8ell/CinnamonCinemasMovieTheatreSeatingChallenge/README.md

 * Write a program that allocates seats based on a random integer “number of seats” between 1 and 3
 * Your program should allocate the required number of seats from the available seats starting from seat A1 and filling the auditorium from left to right, front to back
-* All of the seats are available for sale when the program starts
+* All the seats are available for sale when the program starts
 * The program should continue to allocate a random number of seats until it finds there are not enough seats left to complete the request
 * Once there are not enough seats available to be allocated then the program can halt